 Dean Basket's Bio

 Greetings!
-My name is Deborah Basket and I am an Associate Dean of Admission/Director of Multicultural Recruitment and St Andrews Joint Degree Admission.
+My name is Deborah Basket and I am an Associate Dean of Admission/Director of Global Recruitment and St Andrews Joint Degree Admission.
 I am the youngest of six, born in Warren Plains, North Carolina, a small, farming community in Warren County.
 Don't worry if you have no idea where either Warren Plains or Warren County is located; even natives of the state have a hard time locating my birth place.
 While I will always have a soft spot in my heart for Warren Plains, I am much more comfortable in larger cities.
 Perhaps this is why I have lived in a number of them.
-I have also traveled to just about every state as well as England, France, Mexico, Bermuda, and Curacao.
+I have also traveled to just about every state as well as Canada, China, England, France, Mexico, Bermuda, and Curacao.
 I earned my bachelor's degree from Campbell University, my master's degree from Duke University and I have advanced course work at the University of Chicago and North Carolina State University.

 A series of circumstances led to my career in admission.
 I had just graduated from Duke University with a master's degree in sociology and the intent of entering a doctoral program in medical sociology within a year or two.
 Of course, I needed a job, but what type of job was the question.
 My brother had the perfect answer.
 I could work in admission at the high school where he was working, the North Carolina School of Science and Mathematics.
 I applied, got the job and the rest, as they say, is history.
 I have had the honor of working for some of the country's best educational institutions and have enjoyed a rich and varied career.
 But when I walked onto the campus of William & Mary in 2005, I felt at home.
 That type of pure emotional reaction to an institution has only happened once before; when I walked onto Duke's campus looking for graduate schools.
 Both places proved to be just where I needed to be, so I guess I should continue to follow my intuition.